stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

 ## Delete

-By clicking on the delete option in the tenants table the user will be able to perform delete operation and it may take a short while to delete the tenant.
+By clicking on the delete option in the tenants table the user will be able to perform delete operation, and it may take a short while to delete the tenant.